aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfsaveoptions/custom-properties-export/_index.md

 By following these steps, you can easily export custom properties of a document when converting to PDF with Aspose.Words for .NET.

+## Conclusion

+In this tutorial, we explained how to export custom properties from a document into a PDF document using Aspose.Words for .NET.
+By following the steps described, you can easily include additional information in the generated PDF document by exporting the document's custom properties.
+Take advantage of the features of Aspose.Words for .NET to personalize and enrich your PDF documents by exporting custom properties.

+### Frequently Asked Questions

+#### Q: What is exporting custom properties to a PDF document?
+A: Exporting custom properties to a PDF document allows additional information to be included in the generated PDF document.
+Custom properties are metadata specific to your document, such as tags, keywords, or credentials.
+By exporting these custom properties, you can make them available to users when viewing the PDF document.

+#### Q: How can I export a document's custom properties to a PDF document using Aspose.Words for .NET?
+A: To export a document's custom properties to a PDF document using Aspose.Words for .NET, follow these steps:

+Create an instance of the `Document` class.

+Add the desired custom properties using the `CustomDocumentProperties` collection.
+For example, use the `Add` method to add a "Company" property with the value "Aspose".

+Create an instance of the `PdfSaveOptions` class and specify how to export custom properties using the `CustomPropertiesExport` property.
+The `PdfCustomPropertiesExport.Standard` value exports custom properties according to default settings.

+Use the `Save` method of the `Document` class to convert the document to PDF specifying the conversion options.

+#### Q: How can I access custom properties of a PDF document?
+A: To access the custom properties of a PDF document, you can use a compatible PDF reader that supports viewing document properties.
+Most common PDF readers, such as Adobe Acrobat Reader, provide access to metadata and properties of a PDF document.
+You can usually find these options under the "File" menu or by right-clicking the document and selecting "Properties."